 The artificial intelligence algorithms of the future should be designed from a human point of view, to reflect the actual business environment and information goals of the decision-maker.
 The AI software engineer is the person in a Data Science team who plays the critical role of bridging the gap between data scientists and data architects.

 Architectural Requirements of Machine Learning-Driven Artificial Intelligence Systems

-Machine Learning is best-suited for high-volume and high-velocity data, as explained in Preparing and Architecting for Machine Learning.
-According the article, the Data Architecture layer in an end-to-end Analytics sub system must support the Data Preparation requirements for Machine Learning algorithms to work.
+Machine learning is best-suited for high-volume and high-velocity data.
+The Data Architecture layer in an end-to-end analytics sub system must support the data preparation requirements for machine learning algorithms to work.
 A dedicated development life cycle supporting ML learning models has to be available, and the ML platform must support several ML frameworks for custom solutions from commercial vendors.
-The Public Cloud is a great storage and compute environment for ML systems simply because of its architectural elasticity.
+The public cloud is a great storage and compute environment for ML systems simply because of its architectural elasticity.

 In the coming years, as information derived from “data” becomes a corporate asset with high revenue potentials, organizations will become more disciplined about monetizing and measuring the impact of data like the other KPIs.

-Gartner states that by 2021, Data Centers will have to integrate AI capabilities in their architectures.
-Make Room for AI Applications in the Data Center Architecture predicts that AI applications will penetrate every vertical in the near future, so it makes sense to adopt Artificial Intelligence, Machine Learning, and Deep Learning practices in the Data Centers.
-As these technologies will challenge existing data storage technologies, newer and better platforms like the Edge or the Serverless may be the answer.
+Gartner states that by 2021, data centers will have to integrate AI capabilities in their architectures.
+Make Room for AI Applications in the Data Center Architecture predicts that AI applications will penetrate every vertical in the near future, so it makes sense to adopt artificial intelligence, machine learning, and deep learning practices in the data centers.
+As these technologies will challenge existing data storage technologies, newer and better platforms like the edge or serverless may be the answer.